Our Policy on Cultural AppropriationAnd How We Choose What to Teach

 The act of appropriating culture causes problems too.
 Taking something without asking implies that the owner does not deserve ownership.
 This idea is the essence of colonization, the idea that the resource wasn’t being used in its original context, so settler-colonists might as well make use of it on their terms.
 This belief reinforces the cultural silencing of IBPOC people, a silencing that enables colonial cultures to engage in guiltless greed and the taking of what isn’t theirs.

 As it states in Article 11 of the UN Declaration of the Rights of Indigenous Peoples, indigenous people have a right to control the stories, songs, and knowledge of their own culture.
 The impulse to take anyway, the impulse that says it’s harmless, the impulse that says summer camps deserve to have a connective song even though we don’t have express permission to sing it, is the same impulse that over-harvests natural resources.
 This is even the same impulse that enslaves human beings.
 It is this sense of entitlement, privilege, and deafness to the word “no” that got us into this culturally destructive place to begin with.

 What is Ravenwood Doing About It?

-Ravenwood wants to honor the sovereignty of Indigenous peoples and the cultural value of Indigenous, Black, and all People of Color.
+Ravenwood wants to honor the sovereignty of Indigenous peoples and the cultural value of Indigenous, Black, and People of Color, while also honoring and serving all people regardless of race or culture.
 So we have come up with agreements among our staff about how we use and share songs, stories, and folk art traditions (cultural elements) at Ravenwood.

-- We teach survival skills and basic crafts that exemplify universal solutions to universal human needs for shelter, water, fire, food, clothing, and tools, evidence for which can be found all over the world.
+- We teach survival skills and basic crafts that exemplify universal solutions to universal human needs for shelter, water, fire, food, clothing, and tools, evidence for which can be found in archaeological sites and folk traditions all over the world.